Typically presenting in adolescence, keratoconus is a disease of the cornea; that is, the transparent, outermost layer of the front of your eye.

-Treatment depends on two primary factors: the rate at which the disease is progression and the severity of the current condition.
+Treatment depends on two primary factors: the rate at which the disease is progressing and the severity of the current condition.

-In the most severe cases, corneal transplant is necessary and generally very successful.
+In the most severe cases, a corneal transplant is necessary and generally very successful.

 To learn more, schedule your consultation appointment with ICON Eyecare here.